Norwich stuns defending Premier League champion Manchester City

 Just 10 minutes later, Daniel Farke's side tore up the script completely as Pukki, whose goalscoring exploits have made him a hero back home in Finland, turned provider to square the ball for Cantwell to tap into an empty net.

-Pep Guardiola's decision to leave Kevin de Bruyne on the bench had raised eyebrows before the game and was beginning to look increasingly misguided as the half wore on.
+Guardiola's decision to leave Kevin de Bruyne on the bench had raised eyebrows before the game and was beginning to look increasingly misguided as the half wore on.

 However, with City looking bereft of ideas, Aguero popped up out of nowhere to head home from Bernardo Silva's cross on the stroke of half time.